metapensiero/metapensiero.reactive/README.rst

   assert log == [4.444444444444445, 10.0]
   assert cur_temp_fahrenheit == 60

-So, as you can see, when we set the current temperature to a new value, ``log_temp_celsius`` is re-run and a new entry is added to the ``log`` list. we can still use the function(s) without using the tracker, in which case we will have the default, normal, non-reactive behavior.
-When we use ``tracker.reactive()`` all the defined the dependencies on reactive-aware data sources is tracked by running the given function immediately.
-Next, when the reactive source changes, the tracker re-executes the function, thus re-tracking the dependencies that may be different. ``tracker.reactive()`` returns an handle, a ``Computation`` object, that can be used to stop the reactive behavior when it's no more necessary.
+As you can see, when we set the current temperature to a new value, ``log_temp_celsius`` is re-run and a new entry is added to the ``log`` list. we can still use the function(s) without using the tracker, in which case we will have the default, normal, non-reactive behavior.
+When we use ``tracker.reactive()`` all the defined dependencies on reactive-aware data sources are tracked by running the given function immediately.
+Next, when the reactive source changes, the tracker re-executes the function, thus re-tracking the dependencies that may be different. ``tracker.reactive()`` returns an handle, a ``Computation`` object that can be used to stop the reactive behavior when it's no more necessary.
 The same object is given as parameter to the tracked function.